 In terms of product marketing, it makes prudent business sense to leverage Indonesia's tech savvy population and gear towards social media marketing.
-Online activities and partnerships with social media celebrities have done plenty to enhance Nippon Paint's brand awareness.
+Online activities and partnerships with social media celebrities have done plenty to enhance Nippon Paint's social media presence and overall public brand awareness.
 There is an opportunity to drive acceptance of our premium segment of decorative paints as well as our "Vinilex" line of paints (7 differentiated sub-products) which have a strong lead in the middle-income segment.
-By focusing on an online marketing approach and an aggressive distribution plan, we are then able to elevate the Nippon Paint brand name which translates to greater transactions of the products in the Premium and Middle-income segments.
+By focusing on an online marketing approach and an aggressive distribution plan, we are then able to elevate the Nippon Paint brand name which translates to greater transactions of the products in the